ddobric/tye-demo/README.md

 }
 ~~~

+When running allin with Tye (in KUbernetes), this configuration entry is not required.
+The url is in that case looked up by the Tye runtime.

-Run the tye command line in the folder with the solution.
+To run the system locally, do following.
+Run the *tye* command line in the folder with the solution.

 ~~~
 tye run